 Incorrect, the preposition 'de' is missing before the infinitive.

-Incorrect in this context because 'después' with a conjugated verb indicates a habitual subsequent action, but here the immediately subsequent action with infinitive is wanted.
+Incorrect in this context because 'después' with conjugated verb indicates a habitual subsequent action, and here an immediately subsequent action with infinitive is intended.

 4.